AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

 >[!NOTE]
 >
 >If multiple components of the same type are added as initial content, the same policy applies to all the components.
-This mirrors the same restriction in [**Design Mode** for static templates](/help/sites-authoring/default-components-designmode.md).

 ##### Properties {#properties}